LakshmanHA/Car_Price_Prediction/README.md

 # Car_Price_Prediction
-car buyers classification based upon their company past details.
+car price prediction upon their company past details.
 This is the hackathon problem conducted by edureka
 # Plan
 This is a 7 steps process.we need to come from scratch like,from Feature Enguneering to Model Prediction.